nicklalone/nicklalone.github.io/_posts/2018-03-13-All_These_Gandalfs.md

 ---
 layout:       post
-title: 'All These Gandalfs'
+title: All These Gandalfs
-date: 2018-08-08
-author:       "Nick"
-header-style: text
-tags:
+tags: [ANT, Academia, Dissertation, HCI]
-  - Actor-Network Theory
-  - Academia
-  - Dissertation
-  - Human-Computer Interaction
 ---

 Or how we all want to stay home instead of go on adventures.
 I wrote this introductory bit for my dissertation and i’m not sure it will stick with it so I thought i’d put it here.